ollama/ollama/docs/api.md

 - `model`: (required) the [model name](#model-names)
 - `prompt`: the prompt to generate a response for
 - `format`: the format to return a response in.
-Currently the only accepted is `json`
+Currently the only accepted value is `json`

 Advanced parameters (optional):